danielcifuentes54/aws-developer/README.md

 * Asynchronous invocations
   * you don't need to wait for the result
   * Some services: S3, SNS, Cloudwatch events / event bridge, codecommit, codepipeline
-  * you can configurate a DLQ in the Lambda.
+  * you can configurate a DLQ in the Lambda (also you can configure retries to the messages before send them to the DLQ).
 * Event Source Mapping
   * Records need to be polled from the source.
   * Lambda is invoked synchronously.